If your dog ate a stick of butter, you may be wondering what to do. We’ve got the answers!

-Sometimes, their quest for new flavors is harmless.
-They may lick up a sauce or crumb only to realize the taste isn’t for them and move onto their next activity.
-Other times, they may keep on eating something that they may enjoy the taste of.
-Yet, in different situations, the flavors and ingredients they sneak in may compromise their health.
-A common ingredient found in most kitchens is butter sticks.
+Sometimes, their quest to try new flavors is harmless.
+Other times, they love the taste of a new food but that food may compromise their health.
+A common ingredient found in most kitchens is butter.
 It can be used whipping up a batch of cookies, creating a cream sauce, or topping your toast in the morning.
 Whether you choose to keep it in the fridge or on the counter, butter is a versatile and valuable ingredient.

-What does this ingredient mean for your dog’s health?
-If your dog decides to take a sneak of this creamy and basic ingredient, you might be wondering what to expect next.
-Is butter rancid for dogs?
-How will the stick of butter affect my dog’s health?
-What do I do next?
+So what does this ingredient mean for your dog’s health?
+Is butter toxic to dogs?
+What do I do if my dog ate a stick of butter?
 To help you answer those critical questions in caring for your dog, here we share some essential things to know about when your dog eats a whole or part of a stick of butter.
 From the effects on their overall health and steps you can take to address the situation, you can use these tips to help care for your dog when they eat something they shouldn’t.

 Is Butter Bad For Dogs?